sfomuseum/go-geoparquet-show/README.md

 It's like [go-geojson-show](https://github.com/sfomuseum/go-geojson-show) (which is itself meant to be a simpler and dumber version of [geojson.io](https://geojson.io)) but for GeoParquet files.
 Specifically, a simple binary application for serving GeoParquet data as vector tiles from an on-demand web server.

+Have a look at the [Small focused tools for visualizing geographic data](https://millsfield.sfomuseum.org/blog/2024/10/02/show/) blog post for more background.

 ## Important

 * This is an early-stage project.
 There may still be bugs (or just bad decisions).